LogtalkDotOrg/logtalk3/manuals/sources/devtools/tutor.rst

 =========

 This tool adds explanations and suggestions to selected compiler warning and error messages.
-It's most useful for new users not yet familiar with the compiler and runtime warning and error messages.
+It's specially useful for new users not yet familiar with the compiler and runtime warning and error messages.

 API documentation
 -----------------